tkashkin/Adwaita-for-Steam/README.md

 ## Requirements

-* The skin was created for Linux version of Steam and wasn't tested on Windows or macOS.
-It will probably work with additional visual issues
+* [Cantarell fonts](https://gitlab.gnome.org/GNOME/cantarell-fonts) as static fonts.
+Some distros install Cantarell as a variable font that is not supported by Steam, see [#45](https://github.com/tkashkin/Adwaita-for-Steam/issues/45).
-* The skin uses [Cantarell](https://gitlab.gnome.org/GNOME/cantarell-fonts) as the default font, it may look broken without it
+* The skin was created for the Linux version of Steam and wasn't tested on Windows or macOS.
+It will work with some visual problems.

 ## Installation